 But primarily its main purpose is to wake up your central nervous system to be ready for any type of strenuous activity.
 It’s an ESSENTIAL part of everyone’s workout and it doesn’t have to be boring either.

 Peak Performance Principle #2 – Enter the Neuromuscular Activator

 What’s a Neuromuscular Activator, aka NMA’s?

-NMA’s are exercises that only require your own bodyweight, and they are used to wake up your entire nervous system.
+NMA’s are exercises that only require your body weight, and they are used to wake up your entire nervous system.

 Think of them like a shot of espresso for your body.

-The purpose is simple: We want to warm up your body, transport proper fluids to the right areas, while effectively waking up your nervous system.
+The purpose is simple: We want to warm up your body and transport proper fluids to the right areas, while effectively waking up your nervous system.

 NMA’s do another job for your body: Lubrication.

 NMA’s release synovial fluids into your body, lubricating your joints, essentially making them pliable for the physical task ahead.
 You’ll notice that the warmer you hit a workout you (and your joints) will be “ready” for the physical task.

 This is the second principle of the Peak Performance Formula and a key aspect in getting your body to perform at its best.